SunFlowerApart/HowToMakeHerFlower/fantasy.md

 demonstrated it.
 Every once in a while, this leads some awful person (typically, a male activist of some sort) to conclude that, therefore, rape cannot be so bad.
 This is completely and utterly wrong.
-Remember at the start of the book, we said that _women enjoy sex at that seeminlgy paradoxical intersection of feeling comfortable and excited_.
+Remember at the start of the book, we said that _women enjoy sex at that seemingly paradoxical intersection of feeling comfortable and excited_.
 Well, a rape fantasy can (for some, but not all, women) fulfill exactly this criteria: it can trigger feelings of danger and excitement, while being completely safe as it is just a